NHSDigital/record-a-vaccination-guidance/app/record-vaccinations.md

 Before saving, uou'll see a Check and confirm page, where you can review your answers, add an optional note and save the vaccination record.

-### Recording the next vaccination
+## Recording the next vaccination can be quicker

-We’ve made it easier and quicker to record several vaccinations for the same patient, or to record the same vaccination for multiple patients.

-Once the first vaccination you've recorded has been saved, you have 3 options for what you can do next.
-You can choose to either record:
+Once you’ve your first vaccination, you are presented with 3 options for what you can do next.
+You can either record:

 * another vaccination for the same patient (co-admin)
 * the same vaccination for another patient